graphile/crystal/postgraphile/website/postgraphile/inflection.md

 default inflectors attempt to map things to natural names in GraphQL whilst avoiding naming conflicts.
 For example:

-- Table names are singularised and changed to UpperCamelCase: `pending_users` → `PendingUser`
+- Table names are singularized and changed to UpperCamelCase: `pending_users` → `PendingUser`
 - Column names are changed to camelCase: `created_at` → `createdAt`
 - Relations reference the target type and the referencing columns: